Pritika23/cse284-litegwas/README.md

 ## 4. Compare Results

-We compare the results of LiteGWAS and PLINK using the provided comparison script:
+We compare the results of PyGWAS and PLINK using the provided comparison script:

 ```bash
 python scripts/compare_to_plink2_alleleaware.py \